gt150/BikeSafety/README.md

 Overview
 --------

-A snapshot of the master branch is [on heroku](http://desolate-garden-4742.herokuapp.com/).
-This has been continuous integration server setup with [codeship](https://codeship.com) - ping @dsummersl if its not working for you!
+A snapshot of the master branch is [on heroku](http://bikesafetee.herokuapp.com/).
+This has been continuous integration server setup with Heroku - ping @dsummersl if its not working for you!

 TODO
 ====